 #1 - Building a cybersecurity policy for regulation compliance

-Thales elaborates a specific cybersecurity policy for connected vehicles and embedded architectures within the IT/IS perimeter.
+Thales elaborates on a cybersecurity policy for connected vehicles and embedded architectures within the IT/IS perimeter.

-The implementation of this policy will then facilitate the alignment of the cyber strategy among the different stakeholders to communicate objectives and expectations to the different teams (conception, engineering, development…).
+Implementing this policy will then facilitate the alignment of the cyber strategy among the different stakeholders to communicate objectives and expectations to the other teams (conception, engineering, development…).

 #2 - Assessing the risks of future connected cars

-Thales conducts business risk analysis on the various ECUs and key functions that will be deployed in the vehicle to define threat models, attacker profiles, attack scenarios, and the global exposition to cybersecurity risk.
+Thales conducts business risk analysis on the various ECUs and key functions deployed in the vehicle to define threat models, attacker profiles, attack scenarios, and the global exposition of cybersecurity risk.

-This dedicated analysis, together with the current regulations and the Cyber Threat Intelligence (CTI) data, helps us define the right architecture that will reduce and mitigate connected car and vehicle security risk.
+This dedicated analysis, current regulations, and Cyber Threat Intelligence (CTI) data help us define the right architecture to reduce and mitigate connected car and vehicle security risks.

 #3 - Defining vehicle cybersecurity architectures